Tech heavyweights team up to produce ‘Secure Edge Data Centre’

-The tech giants are launching a Secure Edge Data Centre (SEDC) for industrial and telecommunications environments to enable customers to run enterprise-grade IT in close proximity to their operational technology (OT) environments, machines and equipment to enable low-latency, secure and reliable digital processes.
+The tech giants are launching a Secure Edge Data Center (SEDC) for industrial and telecommunications environments to enable customers to run enterprise-grade IT in close proximity to their operational technology (OT) environments, machines and equipment to enable low-latency, secure and reliable digital processes.

-The trio are looking into a market that appears to be gaining traction, with Gartner reporting that “currently, around 10 percent of enterprise-generated data is created and processed outside a traditional centralised data centre or cloud,” and by 2022, Gartner predicts this figure will reach 50 percent.
+The trio are looking into a market that appears to be gaining traction, with Gartner reporting that “currently, around 10 percent of enterprise-generated data is created and processed outside a traditional centralised data center or cloud,” and by 2022, Gartner predicts this figure will reach 50 percent.

 According to 451 Research, the market has seen an annual growth rate faster than 50 percent on average over the last three years with initiatives like 5G likely to accelerate that growth even further.

-The companies affirm SEDC provides a turnkey and resilient data centre environment that is optimised to operate in harsh environments, enabling customers to run data acquisition, analytics and control processes near industrial equipment to avoid the latency, security and reliability issues associated with data communication through remote IT systems.
+The companies affirm SEDC provides a turnkey and resilient data center environment that is optimised to operate in harsh environments, enabling customers to run data acquisition, analytics and control processes near industrial equipment to avoid the latency, security and reliability issues associated with data communication through remote IT systems.

 “More and more companies realise they have to equip their machines and plants with intelligence to capture the value of their industrial data.
 This requires running enterprise-grade IT systems at close range to the operational technology equipment, creating actionable insights and automatic action in real time,” says HPE president global sales, manufacturing, automotive, and IoT, Volkhard Bregulla.